 What does being a TCK mean to you?

-I would define that as when your parents culture is different than the culture you grew up in.
+I would define that as when your parents culture is different from the culture you grew up in.

 For myself, my Mom’s from Norway, my Dad’s from the US, and I grew up in Mozambique.
 Right now, I can’t consider myself to be culturally American, Norwegian or Mozambican.
 I’m just kind of somewhere in between, but what I would most identify myself with is other TCK’s.